DrJessop/yoga-pose/app/Tutorial.md

 NOTE: Installing Detectron2 requires you to have gcc and g++ installed.

+Once this is successfully completed, a particular model needs to be downloaded from https://dl.fbaipublicfiles.com/video-pose-3d/pretrained_h36m_detectron_coco.bin.
+Once downloaded, place the file in ./VideoPose3D/checkpoint.

 ### Running model on a CPU (Optional)
 If you don't have access to a GPU, you must change infer_video_d2.py in VideoPose3D/inference/: